feerposser/basic-docker-network-tutorial/readme.md

 </details>

-Now we know that the all the containers use this driver by default.
-That means that we can connect them through this network, right?
+Now we know that all the containers use this driver by default.
+That means we can connect them through this network, right?

-So in the next step we going to create a database container that 'tutorial-container' can access.
+So in the next step we going to create a database container which 'tutorial-container' can access.

 ---

-## Connecting containers in a network
+## 3.1 Connecting containers in a network
 > In this step we going to create a database container which can be accessed by the 'tutorial-container'.

 <details>